Mystery Science Theater 3000: Gizmoplex era (2022)

 During the annual 2021 Turkey Day Marathon, the thirteen movies to be riffed as part of the 13th season were announced.
 These include: Santo in The Treasure of Dracula, Robot Wars, Beyond Atlantis, Munchie, Doctor Mordrid, Demon Squad, Gamera vs. Jiger, The Batwoman, The Million Eyes of Sumuru, H. G. Wells' The Shape of Things to Come, The Mask, The Bubble, and The Christmas Dragon.
 The first three were presented to backers as pre-release versions starting on March 4, 2022, as a means of testing the Gizmoplex.
-The public launch of the platform and the thirteenth season was released on May 6, 2022.
-The second and third episodes premiered in succeeding days, and with remaining episodes and shorts premiering every two weeks afterwards.
+The public launch of the platform and the thirteenth season premiere happened on May 6, 2022.
+The second and third episodes premiered on succeeding days, with the remaining episodes and shorts premiering every two weeks afterwards.
 A year after the season was first shown on the Gizmoplex service, episodes were made available through the MST3K channel on PlutoTV.

-Crowdfunding for the fourteenth season began in October 2023, with a minimum target of $4.8 million to bring six full movies and six shorts, while reaching $7.4 million would give twelve of each.
-This goal was later adjusted to $4 million for six full movies and shorts in an attempt to complete the base goal due to slowdowns in donations.
-The crowdfunding failed to reach its lowered goal, with only 68% raised.

-As a result, Season 14 could not be made and the series was once again put into hiatus.
+Fundraising for a fourteenth season began in October 2023, with a minimum target of $4.8 million to bring six full movies and six shorts and a stretch goal of $7.4 million for twelve of each.
+The goal was later adjusted to $4 million for six full movies and shorts in an attempt to complete the base goal due to slowing donations on the in-house crowdfunding platform.
+The campaign failed to reach its lowered goal, with only 68% raised.
+Without funds to produce season 14, the series was once again in hiatus.
+The Gizmoplex announced in May 2026 that it would be shutting down by September 30, 2026, allowing users to download episodes from the site until then, with episodes otherwise still available through many streaming options like FilmRise and Shout!
+TV.